gjadi-mej/Test-rst-rendering/README.rst

 Network Core Engine Test Suite
 ------------------------------

-The NET Test Suite is a Java Suite.
+The NET Test Suite is a Java Test Suite.
 It checks the implementation of the ``LLNET`` APIs.

 See `Network Core Engine Readme <tests/net/README.rst>`_

 SSL Test Suite
 --------------

-The SSL Test Suite is a Java Suite.
+The SSL Test Suite is a Java Test Suite.
 It checks the implementation of the ``LLNET_SSL`` APIs.

 See `SSL Readme <tests/ssl/README.rst>`_

 SECURITY Test Suite
 --------------

-The SECURITY Test Suite is a Java Suite.
+The SECURITY Test Suite is a Java Test Suite.

 See `SECURITY Readme <tests/security/README.rst>`_

 WatchdogTimer Test Suite
 -------------------------

-The WatchdogTimer Test Suite is a Java Suite.
+The WatchdogTimer Test Suite is a Java Test Suite.
 It checks the implementation of the ``LLWATCHDOG_TIMER`` APIs.

 See `WatchdogTimer Readme <tests/watchdog-timer/README.rst>`_

 ECOM-WIFI Test Suite
 --------------------

-The ECOM-WIFI Test Suite is a Java Suite.
+The ECOM-WIFI Test Suite is a Java Test Suite.

 See `ECOM-WIFI Readme <tests/ecom-wifi/README.rst>`_